 Herbie Teope is joining The Kansas City Star to cover Chiefs, Mahomes, Reid & Co.

+‘It’s Mahomes larger than life’: New mural of Chiefs quarterback unveiled in Westport

+The Kansas City Star has hired Herbie Teope as its new lead beat writer covering the Kansas City Chiefs.

-The retired 20-year U.S. Army veteran and Kansas State grad is joining The Star as lead beat writer for Chiefs coverage.
-His first week on the job starts Monday, Sept.
+The retired 20-year U.S. Army veteran and Kansas State grad officially starts Monday, Sept.
 23. He’ll succeed Brooke Pryor, who is leaving The Star to cover the Pittsburgh Steelers for ESPN.

-An award-winning journalist, Teope comes to The Star from The Times-Picayune/New Orleans Advocate, where he has covered the Saints for much of the past three years.
+An award-winning journalist in his own right, Teope comes to The Star from The Times-Picayune/New Orleans Advocate, where he has covered the Saints for much of the past three years.
 He also was the New Orleans-based reporter for NFL.com and NFL Network in 2018-19, and has covered such big NFL events as the Super Bowl, Pro Bowl, Scouting Combine and NFL Draft.

-But he still looks upon Kansas City as home.
-After earning his degree in journalism and mass communications with an outside concentration in psychology from K-State in 2012 (and serving as an online correspondent for The Star from 2008-10, and writer and on-air personality at Time Warner’s Metro Sports from 2006-11), Teope was a Chiefs correspondent for The Associated Press and Pro Football Weekly.
+But Teope still looks upon Kansas City as home.
+After earning his degree in journalism and mass communications with an outside concentration in psychology from Kansas State University in 2012 (and serving as a correspondent for The Star from 2008-10, and writer and on-air personality at Time Warner’s Metro Sports from 2006-11), Teope was a Chiefs correspondent for The Associated Press and Pro Football Weekly.

 “The opportunity to return to Kansas City and work for The Star proved too strong to turn down,” Teope said.
 “I made this area my home after retiring from the Army out of Fort Riley, and I know it well.
 More important, I understand the Chiefs beat and the passionate fan base from all my previous years being around the team.”